About the stunning Peak District

 Biddulph Grange Garden – The National Trust

-A National Trust, recently restored garden.
+Stunning gardens recently restored by the National Trust.
 It is a series of world garden rooms.
 Fabulous fun to explore for keen gardeners and children alike!
 A mid 19th Century garden designed by James Bateman, featuring the Egyptian Court, Chinese Garden and Temple, Pinetum, Fernery, Rock Gardens and tree lined avenues.

 Mow Cop Castle